GPhilo/rSlidy2/README.md

 ## About rSlidy2
 rSlidy2 extends the HTML-based slide show creator Slidy2 by a set of responsive features and UI improvements.
 It works across browsers and is operated like PowerPoint but the creation and design of the slide-deck is done entirely with HTML and CSS. rSlidy2 requires no internet or server connection and works with pure HTML, CSS and JavaScript.
-Some features rely on other JavaScript libraries (like hammer.js or fulltilt.js) but those are not required to operate rSlidy2.
+Some features rely on other JavaScript libraries (like hammer.js or fulltilt.js) but those are not required to operate rSlidy2 in its most basic form.

 ## 2 How to use